-I’ve written a lot about dialogue (start here and here).
-Now I want to introduce the idea of keeping a scene going and picking the right time to interrupt the flow.
+I’ve written a lot about how to write dialogue, and now I want to introduce the idea of how to write a scene — specifically, keeping a scene going and picking the right time to interrupt the narrative flow.
 What’s the best time to insert information, description, dialogue tags, or action?

 If your answer is, “Uhhhh, whenever I think of it?” then congratulations, you’re like most writers.
 But just because you think of inserting something into a scene at a certain moment doesn’t mean that’s the best moment.